 Choose holly leaves or a miniature pine tree.
 It’s said that once upon a time when the days grew short and cold, all of the trees withered in the sun’s absence.
 The Evergreen trees were the exception to this.
 They instead had faith in the sun’s return.
 Because of their faith, the sun rewarded them by allowing them to keep their green leaves all year round.
 Be like the evergreen, have faith that light will prevail.

 “Oh, holy night.
 The stars are brightly shining.”
 Add some bling to your altar this solstice to represent growing daylight.
 Use gilded items to depict the growing sparkle in your heart and happiness in the face of adversity.

 Here’s an Instagram Reel of a Yule Altar Refresh:

 Wear a Crown

-On the night of the winter Solstice you can wear a holly crown.
-Holly is said to help soothe feelings of loss while ushering new life.
+On the night of the Winter Solstice, you can wear a holly crown.
+Holly is said to help soothe feelings of loss while ushering in new life.
 The red berries on the crown will awaken the root chakra as you dig your roots into the earth to meditate on the seasons of your soul.

 Draw a Card

 With an Oracle deck in hand meditate beneath the vast night’s sky.
 Let go of the past, and now see the sky as a blank canvas for your year to come.
 Next, draw an oracle card that will represent the theme that will inspire the next cycle of seasons in your life.

 Light a Flame

 Ignite the light within by lighting candles, burning a log, or stringing up lights on your altar.
 If you burn a log you can save a little to add to next year’s fire for continuity of the solar cycle (save the ashes to use in charm bags for protection).